maegul/comment_marks/README.md

 	- Uses `python 3.8`, and is therefore compatible only with `Sublime Text v4`
 * More configurable (_I think_)
 * Faster (_in my experience_)
-	- Specifically, I'm referring to the time from running the `Goto Comment Mark` and seeing the quick panel (and the equivalent in `Table of comments`).
+	- Specifically, I'm referring to the time from running the `Goto Comment Mark` command and seeing the quick panel of "bookmarks" (and the equivalent in `Table of comments`).
 	- If this plugin is faster, it's probably due to these reasons:
-		+ regex paterns are prepared on plugin load not when the commands are run
+		+ regex paterns are prepared on plugin load, not when the commands are run
-		+ plugin is minimal
+		+ plugin is relatively minimal
-		+ uses `python 3.8` (??).
+		+ uses `python 3.8` and `f-strings`, which may provide noticeable performance gains.

 ## Configuration

 * Goto `Preferences` > `Package Settings` > `Comment Marks` > `Settings`, which will open the default settings on the left your custom settings on the right.

+_Current default settings:_

 ```javascript
 {